 This year we put the copper around all our hostas.
 We could have wrapped the mesh around the entire garden, but only the hostas tend to get eaten so we only used it around those.
 If you do decide wrap an entire garden, push some bamboo steaks into the ground at equal intervals to act as a support to wrap the copper around.

 It’s easier to wrap the hostas first thing in the spring when they are just peaking through the earth.
-You can also do it this time of year, but you’ll probably need another set of hands to hold back the foliage while you wind the mesh around the base and secure it.
+You can also do this later in the season, but you’ll probably need another set of hands to hold back the foliage while you wind the mesh around the base and secure it.

 We dug a shallow trench around each plant and buried the mesh below the soil so that nothing could sneak down under it.
 We pinched the ends together and crimp them closed; that seemed to hold them in place all season last year.